Crazy Rich Asians Author on the First All-Asian Cast in 25 Years

-Author Kevin Kwan, who wrote the 2013 bestselling novel Crazy Rich Asians.
-It’s now a major motion picture—the first to feature an all-Asian cast in 25 years, according to Warner Bros.
+Author Kevin Kwan wrote the 2013 bestselling novel Crazy Rich Asians.
+It’s now the first major motion picture to feature an all-Asian cast in 25 years, according to Warner Bros.

-He knows the world has been waiting to see a movie this big with an all-Asian cast,

-“It’s Long overdue,” Kwan said Tuesday at the TIME 100 Gala in New York City.
+“It’s long overdue,” Kwan said Tuesday at the TIME 100 Gala in New York City.
 “It’s just so overwhelming whenever I see it.
 It’s like seeing my family up on screen.
-I’m so proud of all my children.
-They’re all my babies.
 It’s a tremendous honor to be associated with the movie.”

-He added that the entertainment industry will learn from this film, which debuts in August.
+The movie took five years to come into fruition, Kwan said, adding that the entertainment industry will learn from the film when it debuts in August.

-“It took five years to make it happen,” he said.
 “I really hope that Hollywood will look at these actors individually and see how talented they are and find new roles for them.”

-His guest, actor Michelle Yeoh, actor best known for her role in Crouching Tiger, Hidden Dragon, who stars in Crazy Rich Asians as the leading male character’s strict and judgmental mother echoed his sentiment.
+His guest, actor Michelle Yeoh—who is best known for her role in Crouching Tiger, Hidden Dragon and who stars in Crazy Rich Asians as the leading male character’s strict and judgmental mother—echoed his sentiment.
 “It’s about time,” she told TIME.
-“Many many years too late.”
+“Many, many years too late.”

 The romantic comedy also stars Constance Wu and Henry Golding.